pcdshub/happi/docs/source/client.rst

 :meth:`.Client.find_device` and :meth:`.Client.search`.
 The former should only be used to load one device at at a time.
 Both accept criteria in the from of keyword-value pairs to find the device or device/s you desire.
-Here are some example searches to demonstrate the power of the Happi Client
+Here are some example searches to demonstrate the power of the Happi Client.

-First, lets look for all the devices of type generic ``Device``, as first their corresponding objects or as a dictionary
+First, lets look for all the devices of type generic ``Device``:

 .. ipython:: python

-    client.search(type='Device')
+    results = client.search(type='Device')

-    client.search(type='Device', as_dict=True)

-There are also some more advance methods to search specific areas of the beamline
+This returns a list of zero or more :class:`SearchResult` instances, which can be used to introspect metadata or even instantiate the corresponding device instance.

+Working with the SearchResult
+"""""""""""""""""""""""""""""

+Representing a single search result from ``Client.search`` and its variants, a :class:`SearchResult` can be used in multiple ways.

+This result can be keyed for metadata as in:

 .. ipython:: python

+    result = results[0]
+    result['name']

+The :class:`HappiItem` can be readily retrieved:

+.. ipython:: python

+    result.item
+    type(result.item)

+Or the object may be instantiated:

+.. ipython:: python

+    result.get()

+See that :meth:`.SearchResult.get` returns the class we expect, based on the `device_class`.

+.. ipython:: python

+    result['device_class']
+    type(result.get())

+There are also some more advance methods to search specific areas of the beamline or use programmer-friendly regular expressions, described in the upcoming sections.

+Searching for items on a beamline
+"""""""""""""""""""""""""""""""""

+To search for items on a beamline such as `MFX`, one would use the following:

+.. ipython:: python

     client.search(type='Device', beamline='MFX')

-    client.search(type='Device', start=314.4, end=348.6)

-You can also explicitly load a single device.
-The advantage of this method is you won't have to parse a list of returned devices.
-If nothing meets your given criteria, an ``SearchError`` will be raised
+Searching a range
+"""""""""""""""""

+Searching a Z-range on the beamline, or a range with any arbitrary key is also easy by way of :meth:`.Client.search_range`.
+For example:

 .. ipython:: python

-   device =  client.find_device(prefix='PV:BASE2')

-   print(device.prefix, device.name)

-   try:
-       client.find_device(name='non-existant')
-   except Exception as exc:
-       print(exc)
+    client.search_range('z', start=314.4, end=348.6, type='Device')

+This would return all devices between Z=314.4 and Z=348.6.

+Any numeric key can be filtered in the same way, replacing `'z'` with the key name.

+Searching with regular expressions
+""""""""""""""""""""""""""""""""""

+Any key can use a regular expression for searching by using :meth:`.Client.search_regex`

+.. ipython:: python

+    client.search_regex(name='my_device[2345]')

 Editing Device Information